General Medical Services

 The World Health Organisation www.who.int

 At Karori Medical Centre we offer pre and post natal care.
-Although our Doctors no longer offer delivery services, there are independent midwives who operate at our branch surgery, The Village Health Centre, 146 karori Road, Karori.
+Although our Doctors no longer offer delivery services, there are independent midwives working from our branch surgery, The Village Health Centre, 146 karori Road, Karori.

 Tel: 476 7701